 Why is your protocol significant?
 OR What key questions can this method help answer?

-Author Name: (Write your answer here in the form of a spoken statement.
+Xin Sui: The presence of cancer stem cells may be associated with relapse or a poor outcome after radiotherapy.
+Studying the radioresistant cancer stem cells may provide clues to overcome radioresistance.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).

 What is the main advantage of this technique?

-Author Name: (Write your answer here in the form of a spoken statement.
+Xin Sui: .
+Using calcium channel α2δ1 subunit as an example, the methods to study the radiosensitivity of cancer stem cells in non-small cell lung cancer cell lines are presented.
+Cancer stem cells are sorted with putative markers by flow cytometry, and the self-renewal capacity of sorted cells is evaluated by sphere formation assay.
+Colony formation assay is performed to assess the radiosensitivity of sorted cells.
+It determines how many cells lost their ability to generate descendants that form the colony after a certain dose of radiation.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 OPTIONAL Interview Statements: (Said by you on camera) - All interview statements may be edited for length and clarity.